Summary

 How to change your billing address

-If you’re moving and need to change your billing address, you can use the same tools we’ve recommended for finding it.
+If you’re moving and need to change your billing address, you can use the following alternatives to change it:

 Use your credit card issuer’s website or app